How to cancel a Royal Caribbean cruise

 There are two types of cruise fare deposits: refundable and non-refundable.

-If you booked refundable cruise fare, and are outside of final payment, you can cancel for a full refund of your deposit and any money paid.
+If you booked refundable cruise fare, and have not yet made your final payment, you can cancel for a full refund of your deposit and any money paid.

 Cancellation Window